 - You can also view the fireworks from inside Narcoossee’s – again a reservation is required.
 There is a patio area outside the restaurant that you can view them from too.

 - There is also the option of a private fireworks cruise on Seven Seas Lagoon, but that is some serious cash dropping for that experience!

 It wouldn’t be Halloween without a costume, am I right?
-Unlike typical Disney days, adults are able to dress up for the Mickey’s Not-So-Scary Halloween Party; however there are still some restrictions.
+Unlike typical Disney days, adults are able to dress up for Mickey’s Not-So-Scary Halloween Party; however, there are still some restrictions.
 I highly suggested checking the most up to date information about costumes on Disney’s website, as info may have changed since writing this post.

 Disney reserves the right to deny admission to or remove any person wearing attire that is considered inappropriate or attire that could detract from the experience of other Guests. – Walt Disney World

 All guests can dress as their favourite characters, but absolutely no masks for anyone over 14 years old.
 For 13 and under some masks may be worn, as long as the mask does not cover the entire face and eyes are visible.
 No weapons that appear to be real, or that could potentially cause harm to another guest in the park are not allowed.

 When we visited Walt Disney World for my 40th birthday (read my WDW-40:2016 Disney Trip Report), we attended two Halloween Parties.
 Here is me with my brother, dressed up as Beetlejuice.
 This gives an idea of what Disney was okay with – he got a lot of attention that night that’s for sure!

 There are lots of awesome Disney Character Meet & Greets – many of which you will only find at the Party – like Jack & Sally, and the Seven Dwarfs!
 The lines can be very long, so make a beeline for your favourite as soon as you can.
 Some of them also dress up in their Halloween costumes*, so that’s very cool!

 - Jasmine & Genie